 Tana French, “Faithful Place”

 I always knew I was going to drop everything to gulp Faithful Place down in one or two sittings.
 That’s just the way Tana French operates on me.
 And on a few other people as well.
-I try not to read reviews of books I’m going to be blogging about but I couldn’t resist reading Janet Maslin in the New York Times, and I imagine that’ll move a few thousand units.
+I try not to … Continue reading

 Andrew Taylor, “The Office of the Dead”